samuelzamvil/samuelzamvil.github.io/Using-3rd-Party-Modules-in-a-macOS-Python3-Script/Using-3rd-Party-Modules-in-a-macOS-Python3-Script.md

 #### <font color=red>Disclaimer</font>

 This solution has not been tested in a production environment and I cannot comment on the longevity of this solution.
-However, from what I can tell there isn't anything here that would pose a security risk and the only best practive violation is not using a venv to install the packages and run the script.
+However, from what I can tell there isn't anything here that would pose a security risk and the only best practie violation is not using a venv to install the packages and run the script.